IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Administration of Your Dataverse Installation
 +++++++++++++++++++++++++++++++++++++++++++++

-Now that you're live you'll want to review the :doc:`/admin/index`.
-Please note that there is also an :doc:`administration` section of this Installation Guide that will be moved to the newer Admin Guide in the future.
+Now that you're live you'll want to review the :doc:`/admin/index` for more information about the ongoing administration of a Dataverse installation.

 JVM Options
 -----------